-8.4 Real-Time Analysis Tools in CCS v4.x
+8.6 RTA Tools in CCS

-SYS/BIOS 6 supports a number of Real-Time Analysis (RTA) tools that are provided in Code Composer Studio v4.x.
-These tools provides raw log information as well as execution and load graphs in real-time (while the target is running) or stop mode (while the target is halted).
+SYS/BIOS 6 supports a number of Real-Time Analysis (RTA) tools that are provided in Code Composer Studio.
+These tools provides raw log information as well as execution and load graphs in stop mode (while the target is halted).